NicheSign inStart a trial →

 Who is each one built for?

 A Niche user starts the day reading what actually moved.
-A regulatory filing hit EDGAR, a Wikipedia page spiked, a thread on Hacker News turned over.
-They pick the story (CP1), choose the angle that fits their lane (CP2), draft platform-native copy with a trust block attached, and approve the export (CP3).
+A regulatory filing dropped, a bill picked up a new sponsor, a thread in their niche turned over.
+They pick the story (CP1), choose the angle that fits their lane (CP2), draft platform-native copy with the sources attached, and approve the export (CP3).
 They publish where they already publish.
 They are one person who wants to be right and to be early, in that order.

 A Pressmaster user wants volume and reach with minimal hands-on time.
 They sit for an interview, train a Twin, and let the system generate and distribute.
 If they buy press distribution, a release can go out to media and a wide app network, and articles can land directly in their CMS.
-The trade is that the ideas originate from their own input and a trend feature whose sourcing is not disclosed, and that autonomous output can carry fabricated references they have to catch after the fact.
+The trade is that the ideas originate from their own input plus a trend feature you have to hand-filter for relevance, and that autonomous output ships with light review by design.

 Can you use Niche and Pressmaster together?

 Yes, and the overlap is real, so the honest pattern is to split the job.
-Use Niche to decide and draft: scan outside-in signal, pick the story and angle through the checkpoints, and produce copy that carries a verifier audit and an ungrounded-claim list.
+Use Niche to decide and draft: scan outside-in signal, pick the story and angle through the checkpoints, and produce copy with its sources attached and an ungrounded-claim flag.
 If you want paid press-release reach or one-click CMS publishing, Pressmaster's distribution can carry the approved piece the last mile.
-Niche owns the part where credibility is made (what to say, whether it is true).
+Niche owns the part where credibility is made: what to say, whether it is timely, and the sources to back it.
 Pressmaster can own the part where reach is bought.
-Run that way and you get dated, verified ideas with broad distribution, without handing the fact-checking to an autonomous step.
+Run that way and you get dated, verified ideas with broad distribution, without handing the editorial judgment to an autonomous step.

 Pick Niche if...

-• You want ideas anchored to real, dated, primary-source signal you can click through, not a model's guess at what is trending.
+• You want ideas anchored to real, dated, primary-source signal you can click through, not a trend feed you have to hand-filter for relevance.

-• You want a human checkpoint at story, angle, and export, so a fabricated reference never ships under your name.
+• You want a human checkpoint at story, angle, and export, so nothing ships under your name that you did not approve.

 • You want the full pipeline as MCP tools in Claude Desktop, Claude Code, or Cursor, included rather than gated behind a higher tier.